 “Plaster” is calcined gypsum that is produced and sold as a finished product and is not used in the production of plasterboard at the same facility.

 “Plasterboard” is a panel made of gypsum plaster pressed between two thick sheets of paper.
+For the purpose of this article, plasterboard includes only saleable plasterboard, which does not include trimmings.

 “Point of Delivery” or “POD” means the point on an electricity transmission or distribution system where a deliverer makes electricity available to a receiver or available to serve load.
 This point can be an interconnection with another system or a substation where the transmission provider's transmission and distribution systems are connected to another system, or a distribution substation where electricity is imported into California over a multi-jurisdictional retail provider's distribution system.